Prepare for a productive conversation with your child’s eye doctor. Learn about what you can do to help your child.

 The most important step you can take for your child is to schedule an eye exam with an eye doctor who can diagnose and provide information and next steps on myopia management options.
 You can print seven questions to ask during your child’s eye exam here.

-Tags: eye health, myopia, myopia in children, myopia management, myopia prevention, nearsightedness, screen time, vision screening
+Tags: myopia, nearsightedness, screen time, eye health, myopia in children, myopia prevention, myopia management, vision screening